 PennDOT embarked on replacing the interchange and bridge to improve safety and capacity and to bring both up to current standards.
-At this location, PennDOT is building the second diverging diamond in Pennsylvania.
+At this location, PennDOT is building the third diverging diamond in Pennsylvania.

 As part of the project, PennDOT is replacing the existing I-83 bridge over SR 851 with a wider structure to accommodate additional lanes.
 PennDOT is also constructing a diverging-diamond interchange on SR 851, underneath the new structure.
 The diverging diamond includes two eastbound and two westbound lanes, with traffic signals at the bottom of the ramps.
 Traffic crosses left and under the bridge, in order to create smoother transitions on and off the interstate.

 Another aspect of the project is the Deer Creek culvert, which will be replaced with stream improvements, and there will be a minor realignment of the creek.